hallambaker/Mathematical-Mesh/Web/Guide/profile.md

 ````
->service hello alice@example.com
+>account hello alice@example.com
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 If a Mesh account is specified, the tool attempts to connect to a Mesh service